Main Walk: 19 km (11.8 miles). Four hours 40 minutes walking time. For the whole excursion including trains, sights and meals, allow at least 8 hours.

 On the main route the exit takes you past a block of garages and down a short driveway to a minor road (Church Lane).
 Turn right onto the road, then right again at a crossroads into Ledgers Road.
 After passing a few houses on the right veer left onto a path going past a pond and through a lightly wooded area.
 The route continues ahead across Chelsham Common, but the car park for the Bull Inn is at the end of the tall hedge on your right if you want to break for refreshment.

 Take the surfaced path heading south-east along the edge of the Greatpark estate.
 Go across Ledgers Road onto Chelsham Common.

 To cut out the loop around the Greatpark estate, go past wooden barriers onto the surfaced path heading SE from the five-way signpost.
 This enclosed path goes under a low bridge (the estate's old access road), bends right and left and comes out past more barriers onto the new access road.

 Turn right onto this road, then left at a crossroads (with a Coal Tax Post on the far corner) into Ledgers Road.
-Almost immediately, turn right into a private road going past some cottages to reach The Bull Colosseum on Chelsham Common, the later lunch stop.
+Almost immediately, turn right into a private road going past some cottages to reach the Bull Inn on Chelsham Common, the later lunch stop.

 From the corner of the pub's car park head SW on a broad grassy path across the triangular common to the point where two roads meet, 125m away.
 Continue in the same direction along Chelsham Road, then in 100m turn left onto a bridleway into a wood, signposted as Cycle Route 21.
 After passing Cherry Tree Cottage fork right to stay on the bridleway, ignoring a footpath off to the left.